surgery is one of the most overused types of surgery as well as the most common

 all for this!
 Less than 1% of back pain sufferers require back surgery.
 (5) Palmer Chiropractic Center is ready to assist

-> the other 99% of the Lynchburg back pain
+the rest of the Lynchburg back pain

-> sufferers cope with their back pain and adapt their
+sufferers cope with their back pain and adapt their

 lifestyles to live with the spine they have and cope with

 its episodes of pain and relief.

 back pain sufferers are not alone if their back pain comes

 back.
 It happens.
 It’s controllable.
 It’s